deeprest/sagaGitlabMirror/Design.md

 10. [Development plan]

-# what makes it fun
+# what makes it fun/enjoyable
 movement:
 	dash
 	wallslide